 It’s kinda like that.

 Spirit Airlines is… a way to not feel guilty tagging along with your husband to Texas for his work thing.
 It’s a way to justify a trip to Disney World just a couple weeks after you’ve returned from Europe.
-It’s every man for himself.
+It’s every man for himself actually.

-Spirit Air is a new-ish American “budget airline.”
+Spirit Airlines is an American “budget airline.”
 If you’re not familiar with budget airlines, well then I hope that terrycloth gives you bum rash.
 I mean, good for you–you’ve probably never had to steal internet.

 Before you know it, that cheap-ass ticket you bought now costs the same as any other flight only now you’re maxed-out on F bombs and stepping over pee stains in the carpet at the terminal gate while praying you don’t see anyone you know.